nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ## 2.4 Requirements for the X-Road Security Server Sidecar
 Minimum recommended Docker engine configuration to run the Security Server Sidecar container:

-- CPUs: 2
+* CPUs: 2
-- Memory: 2 GiB
+* Memory: 2 GiB
-- Swap: 1 GiB
+* Swap: 1 GiB
-- Disk space: 2 GiB
+* Disk space: 2 GiB
-- If the Security Server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Security Server need to be allowed (**reference data: 1.12; 1.13; 1.14; 1.15;**).
+* If the Security Server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Security Server need to be allowed (**reference data: 1.12; 1.13; 1.14; 1.15;**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) are outside the scope of this guide.
-- if the Security Server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.18**).
+* If the Security Server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.18**).

 ## 2.5 Network
 The table below lists the required connections between different components.